-The University of Tennessee’s (UT) Water Quality Core Facility (WQCF) is a world-class laboratory analytical services organization located on the UT campus, under the direction of Civil and Environmental Engineering department head, Chris Cox.
-We are currently working toward becoming UT’s first fully accredited water quality analytical facility, with accreditation through the National Environmental Laboratory Accreditation Conference (NELAC) Institute (TNI).
+The University of Tennessee’s (UT) Water Quality Core Facility (WQCF) is a world-class laboratory analytical services organization located on the UT campus, under the direction of CEE Department Head Chris Cox.
+As of October 2020, the WQCF earned accreditation for specific analytical methods through The National Environmental Laboratory Accreditation Conference (NELAC) Institute (TNI).
+Contact us for more details about the accreditation process.
 Fee-based services are available to a wide-range of clients, including UT research programs, federal and state agencies such as the National Park Service (NPS), the Oak Ridge National Laboratory (ORNL), and the Tennessee Department of Transportation (TDOT), other academic institutions, and private entities such as municipal utilities.

 Currently, the WQCF specializes in providing analyses of aqueous samples for dissolved metals, ion composition, and elemental (carbon, nitrogen) analysis, and of solid samples for carbon content.
 Dissolved metals are measured by inductively coupled argon plasma (ICP) optical emission spectrometry (OES) using a state-of-the-art Thermo-Scientific iCAP® 7400 ICP spectrometer.
 Ion composition (both anions and cations) is measured by ion chromatography (IC) using a Thermo-Scientific®/Dionex® ICS-2100 (anions) and ICS-1100 (cations) system with background suppression for low detection limits.
 Elemental analysis is done by thermal combustion and infrared detection using a Shimadzu® carbon/nitrogen analyzer (TOC-L) for liquid samples or a Shimadzu® SSM-5000A solid sample module.
 Autosamplers on each instrument allow for analysis of large sample batches with excellent turnaround times.

 Services are offered as self-service after successful training process, or as full-service turnkey analyses at various levels of data quality.
-Training on instrumentation by PhD-level staff is provided on as-need basis.
-Requests for service are initiated by requesting a form from WQCF@utk.edu, or submitted directly using the form below.
+Training on instrumentation by PhD-level staff is provided on an as-need basis.
+Requests for service are initiated by submitting the Request for Services form with your samples.

 |Service 1: ICP Analysis||$7.25||$10.90||$33.00|